 This means that every six minutes all of the air in your home is replaced with new, cold air from outside.
-It’s terrible, and that’s the standard of house-building in this country in 2021.
+It’s terrible, and that’s the standard of house-building in this country in 2023.

 Aren’t airtight homes stuffy and smelly?

-If you have an airtight home up to Passivhaus standards, a mechanical ventilation heat recovery system (MVHR) is vital.
+If you have an airtight home up to Passivhaus standards, a Mechanical Ventilation Heat Recovery system (MVHR) is vital.

 An MVHR is not a new piece of technology.
 You already use one everyday in your car.
 When you turn on the heater in a car it brings in fresh, cold air from outside and passes it over the engine, exchanging heat, through a filter and into the car as warm, fresh air.

 A home MVHR system does the same thing.
-It extracts warm air from the rooms that create heat and moisture from occupants (kitchens, bathrooms and media rooms) and it passes in little pipes through cold, filtered air from outside to warm that air up.
+It extracts warm air from the rooms that create heat and moisture from occupants (kitchens, bathrooms and media rooms) and it passes in little pipes through cold, filtered outdoor air to warm that air up.
 That warm, clean air goes into the supply rooms (living rooms, bedrooms and dining rooms).